cjacker/ch32v_evt_makefile_gcc_project_template/README.md

 The `<part>.elf` / `<part>.bin` / `<part>.hex` will be generated at 'build' dir and can be programmed to target device later.

+## Note

+Please refer to [this tutorial](https://github.com/cjacker/opensource-toolchain-ch32v) to setup the ch32v dev environment.

+And you must use [this latest WCH OpenOCD](https://github.com/cjacker/wch-openocd).